ClapeyronThermo/GCIdentifier.jl/docs/src/index.md

 # GCIdentifier.jl
 Welcome to GCIdentifier!
 This module provides utilities needed to fragment a given molecular SMILES (or name) based on the groups provided in existing group-contribution methods (such as UNIFAC, Joback's method and SAFT-$\gamma$ Mie).
 Additional functionalities have been provided to automatically identify and propose new groups.

+Group-contribution approaches are vital when it comes to computer-aided molecular design (CAMD) of, for example, novel refrigerants or in drug discovery, where their ability to accurately predict physical properties for new species aids in evaluating the performance of a hypothetical molecule.
+Here, the assignment of groups must be done thousands of times and, in some cases, for rather complex molecules.
+This is the primary motivator for the development of GCIdentifier.

 The documentation is laid out as follows:

 - **Group Assignment**: Find out how to assign groups to a species within a group-contribution method.